ppgia-unifor/Broadmark/index.md

 ![Broadmark](/images/main-logo.png)

-**Broadmark** is a framework for the development, testing and evaluation of broad phase collision detection algorithms.
 Our framework consists of a Unity-based scenario generation tool and a C++ environment to execute algorithms upon generated scenes.

 Out-of-the-box, we currently implement the following:
 - Scenario Generation Engines: